 The parameter is configured in the config.ini file.
 Its default value is set to 60 seconds.

-This mechanism gives the opportunity to different nodes with empty slots to claim this job.
+This mechanism allows different nodes with empty slots to claim this job.
 In cases where a node claimed a job above its recommended pool size, the server will stop and release all the extra jobs that are running above the recommended pool size.
 Then, other servers will be allowed to take the jobs that have been stopped.

-For this purpose, a random number is generated to decide when it will be set to restart status and therefore give the opportunity to other nodes (with empty slots) to execute it.
+For this purpose, a random number is generated to determine when it will be set to the restart status, thereby giving other nodes (with empty slots) the opportunity to execute it.
 This random number will fluctuate between the 2 following hidden parameters that can be changed in config.ini file under the [jobs] section:

 MIN_GIVE_UP_EXCEPTIONAL_MINUTES